Hiring a Car in Colombia: Complete Road Trip Guide

 What to carry in the car

-Drivers in Colombia are expected to carry basic safety equipment, often including warning devices, a first aid kit, a fire extinguisher, wheel chocks, and basic tools.
-Rental cars often include the required items, but it is smart to check at pick-up before leaving the branch.
+Drivers in Colombia are expected to carry basic safety equipment, often including warning devices, a first aid kit, a fire extinguisher, wheel chocks and basic tools.
+Rental cars often include the required items, but it is worth checking the emergency kit before leaving the branch.

 Great Colombia road trips to plan with a rental car

 If you are planning a one-way route, check one-way fees and permitted drop-off locations before booking.
-Cross-border travel is often not allowed by Colombian rental providers.
+Cross-border travel is often not allowed by Colombian rental providers, so confirm restrictions before travelling close to an international border.

 Frequently asked questions about car hire in Colombia